Witiko/doctoral-thesis/defense.md

 > indicate a weaker commitment to the generated rank order).
 How might you
 > adapt IBC to benefit from access to those document scores?
 Would you expect
 > improved results?

-* * *

-> \[...]
-When the two unweighted techniques were applied to the 8 systems that
-> participating teams in ARQMath 2021 had designated as their first priority
-> for evaluation (which included the best of the 37 systems), the unsupervised
-> RRF technique (0.556) achieved a higher nDCG’ than the unsupervised IBC
-> technique (0.514), and was notably above the best individual system (0.434);
-> results for that 8-system combination were not reported for the supervised
-> RBC or WIBC techniques.

 ## Interpretable Representation Questions {#interpretable-representation-questions}